AltaOhms/azureiotedgelab/iothub/readme.md

 ## VSCode IoT Extensions

-Install Azure IoT VSCode Extensions - The ultimate collection of extensions for working with Azure IoT in VS Code.
+Install **Azure IoT Tools** VSCode Extension - The ultimate collection of extensions for working with Azure IoT in VS Code.

 ![Extensions](/iothub/images/06_extensions.png)

-**Azure IoT Tools** Extension will install 3x extensions
+**Azure IoT Tools** Extension will install 3x extensions.
+This means you will not have to install each of the following extensions individually.

 1. **Azure IoT Edge Tools** makes it easy to code, build, deploy, and debug your IoT Edge solutions.